Boatmen of Thessaloniki: Aftermath

 In the wake of the attacks, martial law was declared in the city.
 As a response the Turkish Army and "bashibozouks" massacred many innocent Bulgarian citizens in Thessaloniki to purge the province of the Bulgarian "threat", and later in Bitola.
-Pavel Shatev, Marko Boshnakov, Georgi Bogdanov and Milan Arsov were arrested and sentenced by a court martial to a penal colony in Fezzan.
-Also members of the Central Committee of IMORO, including Ivan Garvanov, D. Mirchev, and J. Kondov were incarcerated.
+Vigilante reprisals against Christians were committed by the Muslim population, with consular sources citing eleven Christian deaths.
+Pavel Shatev, Marko Boshnakov, Georgi Bogdanov and Milan Arsov were sentenced to death by a Turkish court martial.
+Under Russian and Austro-Hungarian pressure, the death sentences were commuted to life sentences.
+They were sent to a penal colony in Fezzan.
+Members of the Central Committee of IMORO, including Ivan Garvanov, D. Mirchev and J. Kondov, were incarcerated.
+The attacks of the group were not well received in Europe.

-In Libya, Boshnakov died from malaria on February 14, 1908 and Arsov from exhaustion on June 8, the same year.
+In Libya, Boshnakov died from malaria on February 14, 1908, and Arsov from exhaustion on June 8, the same year.
 After July 30, 1908, because of the victory of the movement of the Young Turks, Ottoman amnesty was given to the two remaining "Boatmen".
-They cut the heads of their dead comrades and arrived in Thessaloniki on October 18, where they gave the heads to the parents of the deceased.

 Members

-The members of the boatmen were as follows:
+The members of the group were as follows: